softmatterlab/BRAPH-2-Matlab/README.md

 ### Installation

-To install BRAPH 2, follow these steps:
+To install standard BRAPH 2 distribution, follow these steps:

 1. Ensure that you have **MATLAB R2022a or a later version** installed on your system.
 BRAPH 2 is compatible with the versions of MATLAB for Microsoft Windows, MacOS, and Linux operating systems.